 They interact with the children and the adults in the lives of these children; relatives, case workers and judges.

 I had known about CASA for several years, but in 2014, I felt my life and my job would allow me the flexibility to operate as a CASA volunteer.

 I applied for the position, passed the background check and was invited to attend training orientation in November of 2014.

 Apparently, because of my performance during this training, I was rejected (without formal notice) from serving in CASA.

-The last part of the in-person training workshop involved an exercise that the training leader claimed would make the CASA volunteers develop empathy for parents wanting to regain the custody of their children:
+The last part of the in-person training workshop involved an exercise that the training leader claimed would help CASA volunteers develop empathy for parents wanting to regain the custody of their children:

 Each volunteer was instructed to make a list of the five most important things in their lives.
 Going around the room, we were each to pick one item out of our list, and say if we were willing to give up that part of our lives to regain custody of an offspring that had been taken away from us.

 The first couple of items weren’t too bad, but then it got pretty unrealistic: